 "But," you will say, "are you maintaining that our actions ought not to be governed by moral principles?
 Are you suggesting that every whim and every impulse should be given free rein?
-Do you consider that if Soand-So's nose annoys you by being too long that gives you a right to tweak it?
-Sir," you will continue with indignation, "your doctrine is one which would uproot all the sources of morality and loosen all the bonds which hold society together.
+Do you consider that if So-and-So's nose annoys you by being too long that gives you a right to tweak it?
+Sir," you will continue with indignation, "your doctrine is one which hold society together.
 Only self-restraint, self-repression, iron self-control make it possible to endure the abominable beings among whom we have to live.
 No, sir!
 Better misery and gastric ulcers than such chaos as your doctrine would produce!"